Here are some of the most creative PPC ads from brands such as Apple, Kleenex, and Slack.

 Talking of sneaking into gaps, a guaranteed way to target your ideal customers is to bid on your competitor’s brand.
-Here’s our recent cheeky example – we’re advertising how our platform is free until June… right under our competitor’s ad.
+Here’s our recent cheeky example – we were advertising how our platform was free until June right under our competitor’s ad.
 They’re offering a free tool, we’re offering an entire platform: we’re leaving the choice up to the user.

 Our competitors have simply done what Apple did above, and bid on their own brand.
 But we’re jockeying for position on their own term at 2nd place in the SERPs.
 Bidding on your competitor’s brand name and keywords is a great way to get more brand visibility from the right kind of people.
 If you steal away a few customers in the process, even better.

 Kleenex had a slightly different approach to utilising the SERPs: its data.